esma6/esma6/README.md

 ### Hi there I'm Esma 👋

-I am a computer engineering graduate.
-I am currently a software engineering graduate student at Atatürk University.
-I am a cohesive team player and a good researcher.
-I am constantly trying to learn new things and improve myself.
-I like to follow current technology and bring it to life.
+I constantly strive to learn new things and improve myself.
+I enjoy keeping up with current technologies and implementing them.

 - 🌱 I’m currently learning CNN and Image Processing
-- 👀 I’m interested in Machine Learning
+- 👀 I’m interested in Deep Learning Technologies
 - 📫 How to reach me: esmakaragulle25@gmail.com
  <!--Statistics-->
 <div align="center">